 - Zarbee’s Naturals Children’s Complete Multivitamin Gummies*

 Best brands have the least of the following ingredients: additives, preservatives, natural flavors, ingredients not studied in children, fat-soluble ingredients above the recommended daily amount, water-soluble ingredients above the recommended daily amount, & ingredients known to contain high levels of pesticides.
 Full disclosure of ingredients without the use of “natural flavors,” response to our inquiries or certification will be looked at favorably and points deducted.
 This category will not contain GMOs, synthetic biology, nanoparticles or high amounts of lead or mercury that we could ascertain.
-Some of these vitamins have levels of vitamins above the recommended daily amount and will need to be evaluated by a pediatrician before taking.
+Some of these children’s supplements & probiotics have levels of vitamins above the recommended daily amount and will need to be evaluated by a pediatrician before taking.
 This doesn’t mean it’s bad, it just means your doctor needs to also take note of your child’s daily routine and diet before they can approve said vitamin.
 We will mark these vitamins with a * at the end.